To help raise both awareness and funds for Walk for Water this year, we have assembled a team of outstanding ambassadors, who we call our

 Here is what Pat said when asked why he supports Walk for Water and joined on as a Water Leader.

-“We have a fundamental role in ensuring the UN Human Right to safe, affordable water and sanitation is a reality for the community we serve.
+“We have a fundamental role in ensuring the UN Human Right to safe, affordable, and reliable water and sanitation is a reality for the community we serve.
 But we know that for so many other communities this is not a reality.
 Taking part in this challenge not only reminds us of the importance of our work but also extends our impact to make a positive difference in communities less fortunate than ours.”